DmitryKarotki/GV/README.md

-# Global Viewer for GT.M
+# Global Viewer for GT.M/YottaDB

- An example of how GT.M databases works with websocketd.
+ An example of how GT.M/YottaDB databases works with websocketd.

 ## Preparing and launch

  1. Download from http://websocketd.com a binary file for your system

- 2. Import routines(the Routines folder) in GT.M
+ 2. Import routines(the Routines folder) in GT.M/YottaDB

  3. Create a bash file startM.sh:
 ```